nickthepayne/react-tdd-reveal/presentation-notes.md

 # Preparation

-- Start presentation
+- Start presentation (both)
-- Have Editor ready (disable prettier?)
+- Have Editor ready (enable prettier/autosave/jest extension)
 - Start application
+- Have empty CRA ready: `npx create-react-app tdd-b --template typescript`
+- Before we start: it's important to always know whether you are in the green or in the red.
+To visualize I wrote a reporter using my Phillips Hue lamps.
+Add this to package.json:
+- `    "test.hue": "react-scripts test --reporters='default' --reporters='../../hue-reporter/hue-reporter.js'",`

 # Talk

-## Introduction to TDD
+## Introduction to TDD (Nick)

-- Slides

-Changes:
+Slides:
+- Chapter 1: TDD (Christian)
+- Chapter 2: Testing React (Nick)

+Changes / comments to the slides:

 ### What is TDD?